StanSkrivanek/git_basics/git_local.md

 This code mean: go to branch **`checkout`**, but before you do that create for me a new brunch **`-b`** with this specific name **`web_menu`**.

-Now a new branch will be created, initialized to watch our changes in code.
+Now a new branch will be created, initialized, and start watch our changes in code.

 ---